IBM Cloud Docs

 Infrastructure code

-The infrastructure source code repository is hosted on GitHub Enterprise.
+The infrastructure code repository is the project or module that the CI toolchain and pipeline builds, tests, and delivers the target artifact.
+The infrastructure code repository is hosted on GitHub Enterprise.
 For consistency, this tutorial refers to Git Repos and Issue Tracking.

-To link an existing infrastructure code repository for the toolchain, select Bring your own infrastructure code, and provide it as input to the Repository URL field.
+1. Accept Use default sample.
+If you want to link an existing IaC repository for the toolchain, select Bring your own infrastructure code, and provide as input to the Repository URL field.
 The toolchain currently supports linking only to existing Git Repos and Issue Tracking repositories.
 For more information, see Bringing your own infrastructure code to DevSecOps.

 Inventory

-The inventory repository records details of artifacts that are built by the CI toolchains.
+The inventory repository records the details of the artifacts that are created by the CI toolchains.

 Issues